 In 2019, Katie wrote and presented an episode of Tongue and Talk: the Dialect Poets for Radio 4, and has since appeared as a guest on Front Row and Open Book.
-She has created commissioned work for Free the Word (a collaboration between National Poetry Day, the Oxford English Dictionary and BBC local radio stations), for the Barbican Centre’s Creative Learning department, BBC poetry festival Contains Strong Language, and for the National Trust.
+She has created commissioned work for Free the Word (a collaboration between National Poetry Day, the Oxford English Dictionary and BBC local radio stations), the Barbican Centre’s Creative Learning department, BBC poetry festival Contains Strong Language, and for the National Trust.

 She has also written for performance, including a collaborative folk opera, Gretna (Théâtre Volière), based on the history of women in and around Gretna Green.
 Her musical, The Inevitable Quiet of the Crash, co-written with composer Stephen Hyde, premiered at Edinburgh Fringe in August 2017, to 5* reviews.

-She founded guerrilla poetry organisation [insert text here] in February 2012, for which she was one of seven emerging writers in residence at Theatre by the Lake (summer 2013), and for which she produced and curated the [insert text here] poetry installation, Beneath The Boughs, at Lowther Castle, Cumbria, which ran during summer 2013.
-For [insert text here], she has produced and co-produced a number of other projects to promote the work of emerging writers to a wider audience.
+She ran guerrilla poetry organisation [insert text here] from 2012-2014, for which she was one of seven emerging writers in residence at Theatre by the Lake (summer 2013), and for which she produced and curated the [insert text here] poetry installation, Beneath The Boughs, at Lowther Castle, Cumbria, which ran during summer 2013.

 Katie was a Barbican Young Poet 2011-12, and enjoys taking part in collaborative projects as well as working individually.
 These have previously included UnScene Festival of new writing in 2009 and 2010, and Action Transport Theatre’s CROAK project in 2007.